harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 I do not know.
 Please help me.
 I have lost control.

 Thanks for reading.
 [Email me](mailto:harper@modest.com) and we can chat vcards!

+p.s. the best rendang is probably at [Serai](https://www.seraichicago.com/).